petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/organizing-claritys-content.md

 1. Begin editing the *Primary Master Page* template.

+   !!! note
-   **Note**: You may notice the styles applied to the master page are different from those applied in site pages.
+       You may notice the styles applied to the master page are different from those applied in site pages.
 This is because you've applied the theme and theme CSS client extension to site pages and not to master pages.
 If desired, you can apply the theme and client extension to the master page directly.
 Make sure you uncheck all theme properties (i.e. Show Footer, Show Header, etc.).

 1. Toggle the *visibility* (![Visibility](../../images/icon-preview.png)) of the *Header Announcement Bar* container.